ninckblokje/ninckblokje.github.io/_drafts/cloud-adapter-sdk-part3.md

 The operations page contains a lot more logic then the connection page.
 I want to provide some switches there and provide the ability for the user to change the sample BSON / JSON document.
 I decided to implement just the Oracle interface **ICloudAdapterPage** in the class **MongoDBOperationsPage**.
 The interface specifies I must implement the following methods:

+- getHelpId
 - getPageId
 - getPageName
 - getPageTitle
-- getHelpId
 - getWelcomeText
+- getChildrenEditPages
 - getPageEditFields
-- getChildrenEditPages
+- getUpdatedEditPages
 - updateBackEndModel
-- getUpdatedEditPages
 - validatePage

 Thie first five methods are just there for returning some static stuff.
 The others are more interesting.
+I did not implement the method **getChildrenEditPages**.

 ##### getPageEditFields